ViacomCBS has announced it's renaming CBS All Access to "Paramount+" in early 2021.

 Mr. Rogers’ Neighborhood/Daniel Tiger’s Neighborhood

 An odd point to end on, given the above, but it still fits.
-In the classic PBS children’s show “Mister Rogers’ Neighborhood,” the Neighborhood of Make-Believe is ruled over by the stern but benevolent King Friday XIII.
-His wife is Queen Sarah Saturday, while their son is Prince Tuesday.
+In the classic PBS children’s show “Mister Rogers’ Neighborhood,” the stern but benevolent King Friday XIII rules over the Neighborhood of Make-Believe.
+King Friday’s wife is Queen Sarah Saturday, while their son is Prince Tuesday.

 The calendar-themed royal family also appear in the spinoff “Daniel Tiger’s Neighborhood,” a series that debuted on PBS in 2012.
 Basically “Mister Rogers’ Neighborhood: The Next Generation,” the series focuses on the children, nieces, nephews, etc. of the original cast.
 Along with a teenage/young adult Prince Tuesday, the King and Queen now have another young child, Prince Wednesday.
 The original series is live-action, with the Make-Believe characters largely puppets.
-However, the new series is computer animated.
+However, the new series uses CGI.